Himeshsutar/kube-app-task5/README.md

-🚀 TASK 5: Build a Kubernetes Cluster Locally with Minikube
+# TASK 5: Build a Kubernetes Cluster Locally with Minikube

-✅ Objective
+## ✅ Objective

 Deploy and manage applications in a Kubernetes cluster built using Minikube.
-Scale, expose, and troubleshoot apps using kubectl commands, YAML configuration files, and Kubernetes best practices.
+Scale, expose, and troubleshoot apps using `kubectl` commands, YAML configuration files, and Kubernetes best practices.

-🛠️ Tools & Technologies
+## 🛠️ Tools & Technologies

-Minikube
+* Minikube

-kubectl
+* kubectl

-Docker
+* Docker

-YAML
+* YAML

-📁 Project Structure
+## 📁 Project Structure

-README.md – Documentation of steps performed and project details.
+* `README.md` – Documentation of steps performed and project details.

-deployment.yaml – Kubernetes deployment configuration.
+* `deployment.yaml` – Kubernetes deployment configuration.

-service.yaml – Kubernetes service configuration for app exposure.
+* `service.yaml` – Kubernetes service configuration for app exposure.

-Task5.md (optional) – Documentation for the individual steps of Task 5.
+* `Task5.md` (optional) – Documentation for the individual steps of Task 5.

-Pod logs and Kubernetes state – Generated during the task for troubleshooting.
+* Pod logs and Kubernetes state – Generated during the task for troubleshooting.

-🔧 Steps Performed
+## 🔧 Steps Performed

-🔹 a.
-Install and Start Minikube Cluster
+**a.
+Install and Start Minikube Cluster**

 Installed Minikube and started the cluster using the following command:

-minikube start
+`minikube start`

-Verify the cluster status:
+Verified the cluster status:

-minikube status

-🔹 b.
-Create Deployment
+`minikube status`

+**b.
+Create Deployment**

-Created a deployment.yaml to define the app's deployment configuration.
+Created a `deployment.yaml` to define the app's deployment configuration.

 Applied the deployment using:

-kubectl apply -f deployment.yaml
+`kubectl apply -f deployment.yaml`

-🔹 c.
-Expose the Application
+**c.
+Expose the Application**

-Created a service.yaml to expose the application using a Kubernetes Service.
+Created a `service.yaml` to expose the application using a Kubernetes Service.

 Applied the service using:

-kubectl apply -f service.yaml
+`kubectl apply -f service.yaml`

-Verify the service exposure:
+Verified the service exposure:

-kubectl get services
+`kubectl get services`

 Accessed the app through Minikube:

-minikube service nginx-server
+`minikube service nginx-server`

+*Note: Replace 'nginx-server' with the actual name of your service if different.*

-🔹 d.
-Scale the Deployment
+**d.
+Scale the Deployment**

-Scaled the nginx-server deployment by adjusting the number of replicas using:
+Scaled the `nginx-server` deployment by adjusting the number of replicas using:

-kubectl scale deployment nginx-server --replicas=3
+`kubectl scale deployment nginx-server --replicas=3`

+*Note: Replace 'nginx-server' with the actual name of your deployment if different.*

-Verify the scaled deployment:
+Verified the scaled deployment:

-kubectl get pods
+`kubectl get pods`

-🔹 e.
-Monitor and Troubleshoot Pods
+**e.
+Monitor and Troubleshoot Pods**

-Used kubectl describe to get detailed information about the pod's status and issues:
+Used `kubectl describe` to get detailed information about a pod's status and issues:

-kubectl describe pod <pod-name>
+`kubectl describe pod <pod-name>`

+*Replace <pod-name> with the specific pod you want to inspect.*

-View the logs of a pod using:
+Viewed the logs of a pod using:

-kubectl logs <pod-name>
+`kubectl logs <pod-name>`

+*Replace <pod-name> with the specific pod whose logs you want to view.*

-🔹 f.
-Scale and Document Tasks
+**f.
+Scale and Document Tasks**

-Scaled the application to the desired number of replicas and verified using kubectl get pods.
+Scaled the application to the desired number of replicas (e.g., 3 as shown in step d) and verified using:

+`kubectl get pods`

-All actions and steps were documented in README.md and Task5.md.
+All actions and steps were documented in `README.md` and optionally `Task5.md`.

-✅ Result
+## ✅ Result

-1. Cluster Setup & Deployment
+* **Cluster Setup & Deployment:**

-Screenshot: Cluster is successfully set up and the app is deployed in Minikube.
+    * *Screenshot showing:* Cluster is successfully set up, and the app is deployed in Minikube.

-2. Service Exposure
+* **Service Exposure:**

-Screenshot: The app is successfully exposed using a Kubernetes service.
+    * *Screenshot showing:* The app is successfully exposed using a Kubernetes service.

-3. Scaled Deployment
+* **Scaled Deployment:**

-Screenshot: The app has been scaled with multiple replicas running.
+    * *Screenshot showing:* The app has been scaled with multiple replicas running.

-4. Monitoring & Troubleshooting
+* **Monitoring & Troubleshooting:**

-Screenshot: Logs are being monitored and pod details are described for troubleshooting.
+    * *Screenshot showing:* Logs are being monitored and pod details are described for troubleshooting.

-5. Final Review
+* **Final Review:**

-Screenshot: Versioning and scaling tasks are completed successfully.
+    * *Screenshot showing:* Versioning and scaling tasks are completed successfully.

-Successfully built a Kubernetes cluster locally with Minikube, deploying and scaling applications while utilizing kubectl to manage the resources.
+Successfully built a Kubernetes cluster locally with Minikube, deploying and scaling applications while utilizing `kubectl` to manage the resources.
 The workflow includes deployment, scaling, exposing the app with services, and troubleshooting.

-📎 Notes
+## 📎 Notes

-Minikube is used to simulate a local Kubernetes environment, perfect for testing and development purposes.
+* Minikube is used to simulate a local Kubernetes environment, perfect for testing and development purposes.

-Always verify your pod and service status with kubectl get pods and kubectl get services.
+* Always verify your pod and service status with:

+    `kubectl get pods`

+    `kubectl get services`

-When scaling, ensure the replicas are properly created and healthy by checking kubectl get pods and kubectl describe.
+* When scaling, ensure the replicas are properly created and healthy by checking:

+    `kubectl get pods`

+    `kubectl describe deployment <deployment-name>`

+    *Example: `kubectl describe deployment nginx-server`*

-Tags are not needed for this task as it's more about cluster management and scaling.
+* Tags are not needed for this task as it's more about cluster management and scaling.

-Use kubectl describe for troubleshooting and analyzing pod details in case of issues (e.g., ImagePullBackOff).
+* Use `kubectl describe pod <pod-name>` for troubleshooting and analyzing pod details in case of issues (e.g., ImagePullBackOff, CrashLoopBackOff).